brevzin/cpp_proposals/2996_reflection/reflection.md

 We require that a programmer can count on those evaluations occurring exactly once and completing at translation time.

 Second, we sequence plainly constant-evaluated expressions and conversions within the lexical order.
-Specifically, we require that the evaluation of a plainly constant-evaluated expression or conversion occurs before the implementation checks the validity of source constructs lexically following that expression or conversion.
+Specifically, we require that the evaluation of a non-dependent plainly constant-evaluated expression or conversion occurs before the implementation checks the validity of source constructs lexically following that expression or conversion.

 Those constraints are mostly intuitive, but they are a significant change to the underlying principles of the current standard in this respect.